The Tuesday Drownings

 “I’ll be there soon.”

 She dropped the phone into the bag and slung it over her shoulder.
-Tying her damp hair into a ponytail, she cast a final glance at the shimmering water before turning and striding toward the exit.
+Tying her damp hair into a ponytail, she shot a last look at the shimmering water before turning and striding toward the exit.

 Show more